 - Possible failures.
 Technical issues with such devices are not excluded.
 It is not clear what happens if ELDs start to cause problems with data tracking.
 If they are substantial, an analysis may catch and waive these issues.
-But what if they are small, but important enough to put the driver in trouble, without a way to easily dismiss them?
+And what if they are small but important enough to put the driver in trouble, without a way to easily dismiss them?

 Yet with all the issues, the FMCSA has stood its ground insisting on the use of ELDs.
 Truckers still had a small win in that the ELDs have to be manufactured with specific restrictions.
 They do not completely deal with the potential issues, but can at least minimize them.